Some people may look at me and think I've got it easier than other creatives.

 And I do.

 Today, 90% of my writing is done from a 5-acre slice of hill country heaven we call "Rancho Funk," as my wife tends to our small internet businesses and handles our Airbnb bookings.
 We see a lot of live music.
+We binge on Netflix.
+I watch a lot of documentaries.

 I make it a point to write something every day.
 It almost always needs a rewrite.